 USS STUMP Image Gallery:

-The photo below was taken by Brian Barton when USS STUMP was at Naval Base Norfolk on July 23, 2002.
+The photo below was taken by Brian Barton and shows USS STUMP at Naval Base Norfolk, Va., on July 23, 2002.